lienzhuzhu/blog/content/posts/lfd/lfd-3.md

 **10. [b]**

-Convince yourself that the concentric circles case is the same as a $1$-interval in a $360\degree$ mirror.
+Convince yourself that the concentric circles case is the same as a $1$-interval revolved around $360\degrees$.